 Think Twice: How the Gut's "Second Brain" Influences Mood and Well-Being

-Dr. Emeran Mayer, professor of digestive diseases, psychiatry and physiology, commented Feb.
+Dr. Emeran A. Mayer, professor of digestive diseases, psychiatry and physiology, commented Feb.
 12, 2010 in a Scientific American article about how the enteric nervous system, that controls the digestive system, goes beyond just processing food and acts as a "second brain" to influence mood and mental state.